Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 A couple months later, one of the rabbits is pregnant.

-Sexing rabbits can be subject to operator error - the likely cause of the misidentification of a rabbit’s gender is simply not knowing exactly how to sex a rabbit.
+Sexing rabbits can be subject to operator error.
+The likely cause of the misidentification of a rabbit’s gender is simply not knowing exactly how to sex a rabbit.

-Their equipment hasn’t descended, and
+• --Their equipment hasn’t descended, and

-And if you don’t apply enough pressure on the vent area for fear of hurting the bunny, nothing will protrude at all.
+If you don’t apply enough pressure on the vent area for fear of hurting the bunny, nothing will protrude at all.
 That is where sexing rabbits can get tricky, but keep reading - we'll show you exactly how to determine the gender of a rabbit, whether a bunny or an adult rabbit.
 And we have included some great pictures to help you 'see' what to do.

 How to Tell the Gender of a Rabbit